Stocks Decline as Tech Slide Extends

 Big technology stocks fell Tuesday for the third consecutive trading session, sparked by growing concerns that some of the stocks seen as beneficiaries of the coronavirus pandemic have climbed too far too quickly.

-The losses pulled the Nasdaq Composite index into correction territory--a drop of at least 10% from a recent high--just three sessions after setting a new record close on Wednesday.
-That's the fastest-ever such fall.
+The losses pulled the Nasdaq Composite Index into correction territory -- a drop of at least 10% from a recent high -- just three sessions after setting a record close on Wednesday.
+That is the fastest-ever such fall.

 The index slumped 465.44 points, or 4.1%, to 10847.69 on Tuesday and extended its losses over the past three sessions to 10.03%.